tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 ```
 > stack overflow

-Well we got a recurrence, but unfortunately the JavaScript engine's strict (or eager) evaluation means that we must completely evaluate Y(FAC) before we can ever apply the returned function to (6).
+Well we got a recurrence, but unfortunately the JavaScript engine’s strict (or eager) evaluation means that we must completely evaluate Y(FAC) before we can ever apply the returned function to (6).
-Therefore, we get an infinite loop - and actually it doesn't matter what function we pass in to Y, it will never actually be called and any stopping condition will never be checked.
+Therefore, we get an infinite loop - and actually it doesn’t matter what function we pass in to Y, it will never actually be called and any stopping condition will never be checked.
 How do we restore the laziness necessary to make progress in this recursion?

 (**Hint:** it involves wrapping some part of `Y` in another lambda)

 Did you get it?
 If so, good for you!
-If not, never mind, it is tricky and in fact was the subject of research papers at one time, so I'll give you a bigger hint.
+If not, never mind, it is tricky and in fact was the subject of research papers at one time, so I’ll give you a bigger hint.

-**Bigger hint:** there's another famous combinator called `Z` which is basically `Y` adapted to work with strict evaluation:
+**Bigger hint:** there’s another famous combinator called `Z` which is basically `Y` adapted to work with strict evaluation:

 ```lc
 Z=λf.(λx.f(λv.xxv))(λx.f(λv.xxv))